Sagay massacre

 The Sagay massacre occurred when a group of gunmen shot and killed nine sugarcane farmers, including four women and two children, while they were eating dinner in a makeshift tent on a farm in Sagay, Negros Occidental, on October 20, 2018.
 The farmers were members of the National Federation of Sugar Workers (NFSW), and the massacre may have been motivated by ongoing conflicts over land reform in the Philippines.

 The massacre was part of a series of killings carried out in the Negros provinces against labelled Communists and their sympathizers, and follows the similarly motivated Escalante massacre of 1985.

 Background

 There are 424,130 hectares of sugar lands in Negros Island.
-As of September 2016, more than 95,000 hectares have yet to be distributed under the country's land reform program.
+As of September 2016, more than 95,000 hectares had yet to be distributed under the country's land reform program.
+Farmers had filed multiple petitions to include Hacienda Nene in the government's land reform program.

 Since 2009, farm workers in the region have been occupying agricultural lands and taking part in an annual practice called bungkalan (collective farming of food crops) for their subsistence.

 From 2017 to 2018, 26 bungkalan farmers and organizers from the region became victims of extrajudicial killings.
 The victims killed in Hacienda Nene in Sagay City were part of the bungkalan campaign to till idle lands for survival.

+According to the NFSW, 47 sugar workers and farmers were killed in Negros from 2017 to 2018.
+Government data show that 1,727 medium and large landlords control more than half of sugar cane plantations on Negros Island.

+Government policy

+Prior to the killings, President Rodrigo Duterte declared a state of national emergency through Proclamation No. 55, which he stated was a response to lawless violence in parts of Mindanao.
+Duterte also issued Memorandum No. 32, which ordered the deployment of troops to Negros Oriental and Negros Occidental, Bicol, and Samar.
+The issuances ordered the Philippine National Police and the Armed Forces of the Philippines to "undertake all necessary measures" to curb violence.